ZenBond/NBA-Comparison-Tool/README.md

 • API used: https://nba-stats-db.herokuapp.com

 # Info/Features
-• This Front End Project allows you to compare your favorite NBA players' statistics from the previous season.
+• This Front End Project allows you to compare your favorite NBA players' statistics from the 2022-2023 season.

 • It includes metrics for points, assists, rebounds, 3pt%, free throw %, and includes a color comparison feature.